Stacked Bar Chart Visualization with lc_pie_bar_*

 - Rows stagger in with a slight delay between them (~0.08s)

-Modal Popup Mode (when waterfall doesn’t fit)
+Modal Popup Mode (when expanded rows don’t fit)

 - A centered modal card appears with a frosted glass backdrop